...

 Yes.
 Ekim IT Solutions manages IT for multi-location dental groups and DSOs, providing consistent support across all locations through our remote support model nationwide and on-site support in New England and New York.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We standardize hardware, software configurations, security policies, and backup systems across all your locations so every site runs on the same reliable foundation.